 Design prototype emission source assemblies that are potentially photo-induced and cryo-cooled.

-Determine work functions of selected surface materials.
+Material research using the SPLEEM, in particular to determine work functions of selected surface materials.

 Apply nano-tip etching fabrication methods.